tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 Async::validate_argc(@delegate, method, *args)
 ```

-After that we create our `IVar`.
+fter that we create our `IVar`.
 In our [previous post](/2020/05/concurrent-ruby-hello-async/) we took a surface-level look at `IVar`s and decided to not dig into them yet.
 We will do the same thing here, but note that the `ivar` is created some stuff happens (which we will cover next), and then returned; lining up with what we saw in our initial experimentation.

 ```ruby